 Take in the View from Victoria Peak

-Victoria Peak is the highest point on Hong Kong Island with views of Central and Kowloon.
+Victoria Peak is the highest point on Hong Kong Island with views of Central and Kowloon as pictured at the top of this guide.
 Hong Kong actually has the most skyscrapers in the world, and when you pair that with its mountainous landscape and Victoria Harbour, you get an incredible skyline that is meant to be seen from above.
 There are numerous modes of transportation that can get you to the top, with the Peak Tram being the most popular (read: long lines during peak times but a unique experience riding along the mountain and also the fastest route up).

 I regularly hike to the Peak, as there are numerous trails that cut around the mountain.
 The Morning trail is the easiest, taking about 45 minutes on a fully paved, low incline path that is lined with trees and a viewpoint along the way – a great way to work off all the dim sum!
 Just take the Central-Midlevels escalator (more on that below) all the way up to Conduit Road and make a right until you reach the trail entrance at Hatton Road.